Acuña, Braves get 1st win; top Nats 7-6 to open doubleheader | Taiwan News | 2021/04/08

 The Nationals batted around in the first against Max Fried and scored four; Trea Turner's two-run shot, his second homer in two days, was the highlight.

-The Braves sent nine men up in the second and plated five against Erick Fedde to lead 6-5; Acuña, Travis d'Arnaud and starting pitcher Fried were among those who drove in runs.
+The Braves sent nine men up in the second; Acuña, Fried and Travis d'Arnaud were among those driving in runs.

 Atlanta tacked on an insurance run in the seventh on a wild pitch by Wander Suero.

-Four players tested positive for COVID-19, and another five who would have been on the 26-man roster are under quarantine because they were identified through contact tracing as having potentially been exposed to the illness.
+Four players tested positive for COVID-19, and another five who would have been on the 26-man roster are under quarantine because they potentially were exposed to the illness.

-Two of the additions from the Nationals' alternate training site — a group that one of them, catcher Jonathan Lucroy, likened to “The Replacements,” the 2000 Keanu Reeves film about football players filling in during a strike — made their MLB debuts: Cody Wilson flied out as a pinch-hitter and lefty reliever Sam Clay struck out two in a scoreless inning.
+Two of the additions from the Nationals' alternate training site made their MLB debuts in Game 1 Wednesday: Cody Wilson flied out as a pinch-hitter and lefty reliever Sam Clay struck out two in a scoreless inning with Dad on hand.

+"Doesn't matter how many people are in the crowd, I can hear him over everybody," the 27-year-old Clay said.

 In the doubleheader's second game, 2019 World Series MVP Stephen Strasburg was slated to make his first start for the Nationals since being shut down after just five innings last season because he needed carpal tunnel surgery on his right wrist.